Meromorphic solutions of delay differential equations related to logistic type and generalizations: Introduction and main results

-Next, we consider the logistic delay equation whenever it is reduced form or not, we obtain that it does not have any admissible entire solution.
-Furthermore, any admissible meromorphic solution $w$ satisfies that $N(r, w)$ and $T(r, w)$ have the same growth category.
+At last, we consider the simplest case for $k=1$ and $\deg_{w}R=0$ in the delay differential equation \eqref{EA}, called the logistic delay differential equation We show that without the additional condition of reduced form in this case, any admissible meromorphic solution of the equation \eqref{E1.4} has at least one pole and satisfies that $N(r, w)$ and $T(r, w)$ have the same growth category.
 This result improves and extends a recent result due to Song-Liu-Ma \cite[Theorem 1.7]{song-liu-ma}.

 \begin{theorem} Let $c\in\mathbb{C}^{*},$ let $a$ and $b(\not\equiv 0)$ be two meromorphic functions.
-Then the logistic delay equation \eqref{E1.4} does not have any admissible entire solution whose zeros are of uniformly bounded multiplicities.
-If $w$ is an admissible meromorphic solution of \eqref{E1.4}, then $N(r, w)$ and $T(r, w)$ have the same growth category. \end{theorem}
+Then any admissible meromorphic solution $w$ of the logistic delay differential equation \eqref{E1.4} satisfies that $N(r, w)$ and $T(r, w)$ have the same growth category. \end{theorem}

-\begin{example}\cite[Example 1.8]{song-liu-ma} It is easy to check that the meromorphic function $w(z)=\frac{1}{e^{2\pi iz}+1}$ is an admissible solution of the logistic delay equation and $N(r, w)=T(r. w)=2r+O(1).$ This shows that the conclusion for admissible meromorphic solutions in Theorem \ref{T2} is true.\end{example}

-If equation \eqref{E1.4} is not reduced form, then $w(z-c)$ can be changed by $\alpha(z)w(z)$ where $\alpha$ is a nonzero small function with respect to $w.$ Thus, Theorem \ref{T2} and its proof implies the following corollary.
-Since the meromorphic function $w(z)=\frac{1}{e^{2\pi iz}+1}$ satisfies $w(z)\equiv w(z+1)$ in the above example, it is also an admissible solution of the logistic equation and thus also shows the conclusion for admissible meromorphic solutions in the following result.